hongxinli/Dijit-Tree-CheckBox/Store.md

 		{ "name::"Bart", "lastName":"Simpson", "hair":"blond" }
 	]

-Note that the proprty names <em><strong>name, lastName</strong></em> and <em><strong>hair</strong></em>
-are all enclosed in double quotes.
+Note that the proprty names **_name, lastName_** and **_hair_** are all enclosed in double quotes.

+If your data is not a plain array of JavaScript objects the cbtree stores still offer the options to load it using a custom data handler.
+For detail refer to the [Data Handler](#data-handlers) section below.

 <h2 id="data-handlers">Data Handlers</h2>

-All cbtree stores, with the exception of the FileStore, offer the option of pre-processing data using either one of the default <strong>dojo/request</strong> handlers or registering a custom data handler.
+All cbtree stores, with the exception of the FileStore, offer the option of pre-processing data using either one of the default **dojo/request** handlers or registering a custom data handler.
 Typically, a data handler takes an arbitrary data format and converts the data returning an array of plain JavaScript key:value pairs objects ready for consumption by the store loader. (see [Store Data Format](#store-data-format))

-This ability eliminates the need having to create a new store for every data format.
-In addition, because the stores register any custom data handler with <strong>dojo/request/handlers</strong>
-the data handler automatically becomes available to the <strong>dojo/request</strong> module.
+This ability eliminates the need of having to create a new store for every data format or having to handle XHR requests yourself.
+In addition, because the stores register any custom data handler with **dojo/request/handlers** the data handler automatically becomes available to the **dojo/request** module.

 The cbtree stores comes with two sample data handlers:

 1. Comma Separated Value (CSV) data handler (csvHandler.js)
 2. ItemFileReadStore data handler (ifrsHandler.js)

+Both sample handlers can be found at **_/cbtree/store/handlers/_**

-The CSV data handler enables you to load rfc1480 compliant comma-separated-value files or objects without any further processing.
+The CSV data handler enables you to load [rfc4180](http://datatracker.ietf.org/doc/rfc4180/) compliant comma-separated-value files or objects without any further processing.
 The following example demonstrates how to use a custom data handler with the cbtree stores:

 	require(["cbtree/store/ObjectStore",		 // Eventable Object Store with Hierarchy "cbtree/store/handlers/csvHandler"	 // CSV Data Handler.